worktheclock/replit.github.io/repls/files.md

 ## Modules

-When starting a new repl, we like to start you with a "main" file so you can get to coding quickly.
-However, if you want to split your project into multiple files you can do so by adding a new file from the files sidebar.
+When starting a new repl, we create a "main" file for you so you can start coding quickly.
+However, if you want to split your project into multiple files, you can add new files from the files sidebar.

 <img width="50%" src="/images/repls/add_file.png" />

-You can then import the module by referencing the name.
-Every language will have different syntax for doing this so please consult the respective language documentation.
+Then, you can import the module by referencing the name.
+Every language will have different syntax for doing this, so please consult the respective language documentation.

 Here is an example in Python: